ddewaele/jQueryDataTablesGrunt/README.md

 	}

-Another dependency we need is the datatables bootstrap
+Another dependency we need is the datatables bootstrap3 extension.
+This is a modified version of jQuery Datatables that plays nice with Twitter Bootstrap 3.

 For that we need to have the following dependency declred in our dependencies section: